Furyton/Huggingface-Pretrained-model-downloader/README.md

 `-a` : save the files with another name, the format is the same as `-f`, the same order is required, some absence is ok.

+TODO:
-TODO: need more clearer prompt, like how many files are downloaded successfully..., note some files in huggingface.co are not sync on tuna, but these files are not that important i think.
+- need more clearer prompt, like how many files are downloaded successfully..., note some files in huggingface.co are not sync on tuna, but these files are not that important i think.
+- i should add an option for downloading a certain bunch of files at a time instead of typing in all the file names.